 Sarah Robinson, FNIS alumna, spent a semester in Haida Gwaii.
 On the experience she remarked: “It gave me a glimpse that people with different agendas can come together and make it work.”
 The courses are taught in an intensive manner, which allows students to focus on the material currently being taught.
 Sarah felt that this process encouraged her to be immersed in her studies in a way that a typical term at UBC cannot duplicate.

-To ensure courses taken through the Haida Gwaii semester count toward your BA, please contact our Program Advisor.
+To ensure courses taken through the Haida Gwaii semester count toward your BA, please contact our Associate Director.

 Click here to learn more about the Haida Gwaii semester.